bdpalladino/aws-lessons/README.md

 3. [Create an access key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) for the user group and save the secret access key
 4. [Install the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) on your machine
 5. [Configure the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) to use your access credentials, default region and default output format

+## Labs

+1. Using CloudFormation to create an S3 bucket